Bridge to Practice

-Twice each year, inter-professional health care practitioners attend an evening seminar specifically designed to train hospitalists, subspecialty providers & health care leaders in the principles of geriatric care.
-The next GIMME will be held on April 24, 2018.
-Contact Laura Robinson at 585-760-6380 or via email for more information or to register.
+Twice each year, inter-professional health care practitioners attend an evening seminar specifically designed to train URMC Hospitalists, subspecialty providers & health care leaders the principles of geriatric care.
+The next GIMME will be held on Friday June 23, 2023 via Zoom.
+Contact Laura Robinson via email for more information or to register.

 Ger-E-News are created by our Geriatric Fellows to expand the confidence, knowledge and skill set of new health practitioners, who may have little experience in the field of geriatrics.
-Each issue will focus on one topic, highlighting recent research, translation to practice, and a brief case study.
+Each issue will focus on one topic, highlighting recent research, translation to practice, references, and/or a brief case study.

 Project ECHO® in Geriatrics